The North-east is confirmed as a World Rally Championship host from 2027

 Tickets: To be confirmed

 The WRC has been absent from the UK since Rally GB lost its slot after 2019.
-WRC Rally Scotland would mark the series’ return to British soil, with gravel forest stages rather than the Welsh asphalt that previously hosted the event.
+WRC Rally Scotland would mark the series' return, with gravel forest stages in the North-east rather than the Welsh stages that previously hosted Rally GB.